Microsoft is adding games to Teams to make virtual meetings more exciting

 We don’t know what this entails for Intuit, but as the case progresses, we’ll be sure to let you know.

 Try It Out!QuickBooks is the go-to accounting software for small business.
-Read our review to learn what this powerful tool can do for you and your business.
+Read our QuickBooks pricing review to see how much this powerful tool costs and what it can do for you and your business.

 Salesforce, Amazon, and other ditch office space

 In recent weeks, we’ve seen several layoffs at different Big Tech companies like Salesforce, Amazon, and Meta, amongst others.
 Now, it appears like they may have overextended themselves as they are now pairing layoffs with jettisoning office space.

 According to a report from The Wall Street Journal, it appears like they are trying to get out of their leases or sublets.